jcs666a/React-Final-Project/README.md

-This project is not finished
+##This project is not finished

+Just run "npm start"

+In your smartphone with Expo app scan th QR

+Enjoy it!